12 Tips for Long-Exposure Landscape Photography

 At this point, recalculate the correct exposure for the ND filter you added to match the one without it.

-You can do this work with smartphone apps, or with a table that you can find on the website of your ND filter manufacturer.
+You can do this work with smartphone apps or with a table that you can find on the website of your ND filter manufacturer.

-Experiment With Bulb Mode
+9. Experiment With Bulb Mode for Exciting Results

 Take a test shot and check the histogram for the last time.

 You must also be able to change all the settings in seconds if the weather conditions change.
-And be able to change the intensity of filters to accommodate for new light conditions.
+And be able to change the intensity of filters to accommodate new light conditions.

+All you need is a scene with an element that moves fast enough.
+For example, the clouds in the sky.
 Put the camera on the tripod and follow the same “rules” for the composition of your image.

-This is a single layer object that contains the information of all the previous layers.
-Once finished go to Image -> Smart Object -> Stack Mode -> Mean.
+This is a single-layer object that contains the information of all the previous layers.
+Once finished, go to Image > Smart Object > Stack Mode > Mean.

 And watch the magic and your long exposure combine together.

-“Landscape photography is the supreme test of the photographer, and often the supreme disappointment.”
+As Ansel Adams said, “Landscape photography is the supreme test of the photographer, and often the supreme disappointment.”